betoSolares/minij/README.md

 * The language is **case sensitive**, such that `if` is a reserved word but `IF` is an identifier.
 * All the comments must have an end.
+* All the strings must have an end.
+* No multiline strings are allowed.

 ### Reserved words